🐕 American Eskimo Chihuahua Mix (Chimo Dog) The Guide (+ Pictures)

 American Eskimos tend to wander, so give them a safe spot where they can have free rein - like a fenced-in backyard.
 To make playtime especially fun, come up with different games to engage their mind and really wear them out!
 If your Chimo happens to be particularly spunky, talk to your veterinarian about trying agility.
 Just make sure that you step back and let the expert decide if they're fit enough to take part in more difficult activities!

-Is the Chihuahua American Eskimo Mix right for you?
+Is it the Chimo right for you?

 Chimos are perfect for families with a bit older and calmer children.
 Though their small size can be quite attractive, it can also leave them vulnerable to roughhousing and handling.